 Without this step, you are essentially giving your kids 2 separate activities.

-If the goal of the activity is to teach the child to recognize a concept-like body parts-then I’ll keep to that.
+If the goal of the activity is to teach the child to recognize a concept, like body parts, then I’ll keep to that.

-If the activity is about moving a bucket along a string, I will keep the bucket moving on a string concept.
+Or if the activity is about moving a bucket along a string, I will keep the bucket moving on a string concept.

 I try to keep as much of the original activity in-tact, however some activities DO require more change than others.

-Examples of Adapting Activities for Your Child’s Age:
+More Examples of Adapting Activities for Your Child’s Age:

-In these examples, I will change one toddler activity into a preschooler activity, one preschooler activity into a toddler activity, and one challenge activity given to me by Jamie.
+In these examples, I will adapt one toddler activity into a preschooler activity, one preschooler activity into a toddler activity, and one challenge activity given to me by Jamie.

-For my first activity, I have chosen to change “Challenge Kids To Drop A String Into a Cup” from a preschool activity to a toddler activity.
+For my first example, I have chosen to adapt Challenge Kids To Drop A String Into a Cup from a preschool activity to a toddler activity.

 In the original post, the children kneel backwards on a chair and attempt to lower a string into a cup.

 I think if I were to attempt this activity with Pumpkin a few times we might be able to achieve the goal of getting her to put a string of yarn into a cup.

 So I substituted an ice cube tray for the cup and some wrapped soft mints for the string.

 After we played with the soft mints for a bit, I added in some Christmas ornaments that we found after all the others had been put away.

 I gave the ornaments to Pumpkin to put into the ice cube tray.

 Of course, she thought it was more fun to have the dangling ornaments “make music” by swinging them inside the ice cube tray.

-The next activity I chose was to change was the “Bucket & Clothesline Activity for Toddlers activity into a preschool activity.
+The next example I chose was the Bucket & Clothesline Activity for Toddlers activity adapted into a preschool activity.

 In this activity, Jamie tied some twine to make a clothesline and attached a bucket, then let her toddler experiment with the set up.

 Some letters may be able to hook into the line, while some may require some creativity to stay attached.

 After he correctly completes the letter challenge he can put the letter into his bucket and go to the next one.

 If your preschooler is like my step daughter was (and still is), then everything is better when she can see how fast she did it!

-Lastly, I was challenged by Jamie to convert “Can You Follow the Number from Start to Finish?” into a toddler activity.
+For my last example I was challenged by Jamie to adapt Can You Follow the Number from Start to Finish? into a toddler activity.

-This activity has a couple of concepts at its core-number recognition and mazes.
+This activity has a couple of concepts at its core: number recognition and mazes.

 Firstly, I’m not yet working with my toddler on number recognition.

 If you go to a store and look at a book of “mazes” for a preschooler or kindergartner and then look at a book of mazes for a 2 year old, you might notice a difference in the level of difficulty.

-I am going to respect that difference in this activity, so the maze I do with my daughter is going to be a straight line “maze” that focuses on changes in quantity.
+So the maze I do with my daughter is going to be a straight line “maze” that focuses on changes in quantity.

 Instead of having my daughter tape a straight line, which is beyond her skill level, I gathered a bunch of “one hump” mega blocks and brought them to the maze.